Nurse Practitioner Training

-Nurse practitioner schools see to it that NPs in training do as much of their practical work as possible in their specialty population.
-Specialty selections include: pediatric, geriatric, family, adult, acute care and psychiatric, advanced diabetic management and school nurse.
-NP candidates must select their specialty population fairly early in the program, as the ANCC requires that certain specialty-oriented courses be taken in order to be eligible to sit for the certification exams.
+Nurse practitioner schools strive to help NPs-in-training to do as much of their practical work as possible in their specialty population.
+Specialty selections may include: pediatric, geriatric, family, adult, acute care and psychiatric, advanced diabetic management and school nurse.
+NP candidates should select their specialty population fairly early in the program, as the ANCC requires that certain specialty-oriented courses be taken in order to be eligible to sit for the certification exams.
 Fieldwork that allows the candidate access to their specialty population must then be coordinated.

-Nurse practitioner students will get their training in physician practices, in medical centers, in ambulatory surgery centers, in family practice clinics, in pediatric specialty units and in trauma centers.
-While most programs establish clinical rotations that expose nurse practitioner students to a wide variety of clinical conditions, the program will move the NP student into their clinical specialty area to create the most qualified provider.
-NP students that want to become acute care NPs will find the bulk of their clinical experience will be organized in hospitals.
-Family nurse practitioners may spend some time in the acute hospital setting, but may find more of their clinical experiences occur in a general practitioner's office.
-Pediatric nurse practitioner students will spend part of their clinical training in hospitals, especially those that have neonatal or pediatric intensive care units (NICU/PICU's), but may also spend part of their clinical training in pediatric physician practices.
+Nurse practitioner students can practice their skills in physician practices, in medical centers, in ambulatory surgery centers, in family practice clinics, in pediatric specialty units and in trauma centers.
+While most programs establish clinical rotations that expose nurse practitioner students to a wide variety of clinical conditions, the program can also move the NP student into their clinical specialty area to create the most qualified provider.
+NP students who are working to become acute care NPs often find the bulk of their clinical experience is organized in hospitals.
+Family nurse practitioners may spend some time in the acute hospital setting, but may also find more of their clinical experiences occur in a general practitioner's office.
+Pediatric nurse practitioner students spend part of their clinical training in hospitals, especially those that have neonatal or pediatric intensive care units (NICU/PICU's), but may also spend part of their clinical training in pediatric physician practices.

 Nurse practitioner students who are already working nurses can often organize a portion of the clinical training hours in their current work environments.